Arab Legislation and Orders Affecting Digital Rights, 2015

 - Laws that empower state surveillance

 - Laws that have been cited in digital rights–related cases

 This is a draft chapter on the emerging legal framework for free expression online in Arab countries commissioned by a regional media freedom organization.
-It was never published.
-We're currently working on an updated version.

 This presentation is the culmination of our first attempt to wrangle the legislation data into some kind of meaningful form.
 The workshop was hosted by Small Media and included designers, coders, researchers, and civil society organizations.
-A second data4chan.ge workshop will be held this November in Beirut.
+A third data4chan.ge workshop will be held this November in Beirut.

 Laws by Country